recoverysource/handbook/essentials/websites.rst

 JavaScript (JS)
 ~~~~~~~~~~~~~~~

-HTML pages can also include JavaScript to add dynamic behavior, such as making
+HTML pages can also include JavaScript, which can be used to add dynamic
+content

+such as making
 interactive elements respond to user input or updating page content in real-time.

 These files can also be be maintained in separate files.